-This is a continuation of dragon carving photos that were transferred over from the old website.
+This is a continuation of dragon sculptures and carving photos that were transferred over from the old website.

-The first photo show a dragon carving on a wall at Mount Faber Park in Singapore.
+The photo below shows a dragon carving on a wall at Mount Faber Park in Singapore.

 I remember taking this photo when I passed by a temple in Singapore…I forgot the name and location as it’s been more than a decade ago!